 UD students are encouraged to innovate and search for new answers to long-standing questions.
 A top-tier Catholic research university, the institution offers programs at every level, from bachelor’s degrees and certificates through to the doctoral programs.
 Learning is linked to service and leadership in the Catholic faith.

 In the Bachelor of Science in business administration: entrepreneurship, you’ll gain the necessary skills to launch your own venture or work in other areas of business management.
-This program has been featured in the top 25 rankings by both The Princeton Review and Entrepreneur magazine annually for more than a decade.
+This top entrepreneurship program has been featured in the top 25 rankings by both The Princeton Review and Entrepreneur magazine annually for more than a decade.

 The program is accredited by The Association to Advance Collegiate Schools of Business (AACSB).
 Its unique curriculum features a “sophomore experience”, during which you’ll establish and operate a microbusiness with a $5,000 budget.
 You’ll also be supported by the Crotty Center for Entrepreneurial Leadership as you navigate this experience and learn valuable skills.
+Graduates are well armed to become dynamic leaders in the business community.

 According to the University of Dayton’s website, undergraduate tuition runs at approximately $44,890, with an additional $8,760 in housing, and $5,820 for meal plans.
 These fees apply to all undergraduate students, regardless of whether you are a state resident or from another state or country.